Canadian myeloma statistics

 list icon

-Projected myeloma deaths and death rate1: The total number of deaths from myeloma in Canada was estimated at 1,750 (1,050 males and 720 females; totals do not add up due to rounding) — representing an age-standardized mortality rate of 5.2 in 100,000 for males and 3.0 in 100,000 for females.
+Projected myeloma deaths and death rate1: The expected number of deaths in 2026 from myeloma in Canada was estimated at 1,800 (1,050 males and 720 females; totals do not add up due to rounding) — representing an age-standardized mortality rate of 5.3 in 100,000 for males and 2.9 in 100,000 for females.

 list icon

-Predicted five-year age-standardized net myeloma survival over time (2015–2017 versus 1992–1994)1: Compared to other cancers, myeloma has had one of the largest increases in survival over time (23.1%).
-The five-year survival for myeloma between 2015-2017 was predicted to be 50% (males and females combined), meaning that 50% of myeloma cases will survive at least 5 years past diagnosis.
-The 10-year survival for myeloma between 2015–2017 was predicted to be 30% (males and females combined).
+Predicted five-year net myeloma survival over time (2019–2021 versus 1992–1994): Compared to other cancers, myeloma has had one of the largest increases in survival over time (27 percentage points).
+The five-year survival for myeloma between 2019-2021 was predicted to be 54% (males and females combined), meaning that 54% of myeloma cases will survive at least 5 years past diagnosis.
+2 The 10-year age-standardized survival for myeloma between 2015–2017 was predicted to be 30% (males and females combined).1

-According to a Canadian Cancer Statistics 2022 special report on cancer prevalences2
+According to a Canadian Cancer Statistics 2022 special report on cancer prevalences

 list icon